 How Can I Tell if My Baby Is Ready to Crawl?

-You’ll know your baby’s ready to crawl when they push up on their hands and knees, rock back and forth, and show excitement when reaching for toys.
-Encouragement and safe spaces can support their exploration.
+You’ll know your baby may be ready to crawl when they push up on their hands and knees, rock back and forth, and show excitement when reaching for toys.
+Encouragement and safe spaces support their exploration.

-To sum up, understanding the crawling stages can ease your worries as a parent.
-Remember, about 30% of babies skip crawling entirely and move straight to walking, which is perfectly normal!
-Instead of focusing solely on milestones, celebrate your child’s unique journey.
+Understanding the crawling stages can ease a lot of parental worry.
+Studies suggest that somewhere between 4 and 15 percent of babies skip traditional hands-and-knees crawling and move on to walking in their own way, which is perfectly normal.
+Rather than focusing solely on milestones, celebrate your child’s unique journey.
 Encourage playtime and exploration, and trust that each baby develops at their own pace.
-Your support and understanding will foster confidence and joy during this exciting phase of growth.
+Your support during this exciting phase makes a real difference.